Craigharrison79/MS2-Quiz-Game/README.md

 # [Flag Quiz Game](https://craigharrison79.github.io/MS2-Quiz-Game/)

-For my first milestone project, I had to build a static responsive front end website as part of my Diploma Course with the Code Institute.
+For my first milestone project, I had to build a static responsive front-end website as part of my Diploma Course with the Code Institute.
 I wanted to build a game of some kind.
-I was watching a old episode of Big Bang Theory and Sheldon was doing Fun With Flags and it give me the idea to do a quiz game for my project.
+I was watching an old episode of Big Bang Theory and Sheldon was doing Fun With Flags and it gives me the idea to do a quiz game for my project.

 [Veiw Quiz Game](https://craigharrison79.github.io/MS2-Quiz-Game/)
 ![Flag Quiz](./assets/documents/images/mock-up.jpg)